Jieyab89/OSINT-Cheat-sheet/README.md

 - [lolesxi](https://lolesxi-project.github.io/LOLESXi/) Comprehensive list of binaries/scripts natively available in VMware ESXi that adversaries have utilised in their operations
 - [lothardware](https://lothardware.com.tr/) Hardware is a resource collection that provides guidance on identifying and utilizing malicious hardware and malicious devices
 - [boostsecurityio](https://boostsecurityio.github.io/lotp/) How development tools commonly used in CI/CD pipelines can be used to achieve arbitrary code execution
+- [List of mime type](https://developer.mozilla.org/en-US/docs/Web/HTTP/MIME_types) List indicates the nature and format of a document, file, or assortment of bytes

 Social Engineering